Kawhan/D_D_DJANGO_API/README.md

-## Project description API DJANGO REST FRAMEWORK
+## Project description - RPG Manager
 <p>The system is an API that manages a D&D RPG system, which promotes integration between user files. registration of monsters among other features</p>

 ## System code usability